 - Sickness/Family Emergency One (1) school day will be given for each class day missed to make up classwork, homework and quizzes missed.
 If a student is in attendance during any part of the school day, they are responsible for completing all work due or assigned on that day.
 Understandably, emergencies do occur and will be considered on an individual basis.
 Additional time may be granted at the discretion of the teacher for extended absences.
 Failure to make up a test, quiz, etc. during the specified time will result in a grade of zero (0).
-If a test or long-term assignment is scheduled for the day the student returns, the test must be taken and/or the long-term assignment handed in unless prior permission for additional time has been granted by the teacher. - Family Trips If a family chooses to take advantage of travel opportunities during instructional days, the homeroom teacher and Dean should be notified in advance.
+If a test or long-term assignment is scheduled for the day the student returns, the test must be taken and/or the long-term assignment handed in unless prior permission for additional time has been granted by the teacher. - Family Trips If a family chooses to take advantage of travel opportunities during instructional days, the homeroom teacher and Dean should be notified in advance by completing the Lower Division Prior Approval For Absence Form.
 Class work may be sent, so students do not fall behind.
 Please allow one weeks' notice to allow the teachers time to gather assignments.
 The assignments sent in advance of the absence are due when the student returns to class.
-However, we realize that due to the nature of some travel, that this may not always be practical.
 The student will be allowed 2 additional days to complete work during recess and as homework.
 Work not turned in by the 3rd day will result in a grade of zero (0).